johnblakey/rivers-simple-frontend/README.md

 No multi line files.
 See naming examples in the gcloud request.
 Also, verify correct secrets in the .env.local file.
 Note that Firebase secrets can be seen here <https://console.firebase.google.com/u/0/project/river-level-0/settings/general/web:MjgyNjQyMmQtODhmMi00MjAzLTg1YWQtODY1NzNiNGVhMmUz> Firebase > river-level-0 project (choose project) >  Project Overview - Gear Icon > Project Settings > note secrets should be the same as the .env.local file

+TODO - simplify since these are not secrets, then can just be passed as environment variables

 Initial Secrets Setup

 ```bash